-Recently, being medically retired from the Army for PTSD and a host of other issues, I have grown deeper than ever in my Christian faith.
-I mentors other combat veterans who struggle with PTSD.
+Being retired from the Army after 26 years of service I have grown deeper than ever in my Christian faith.
+I enjoy mentoring other combat veterans who struggle with PTSD.
 The path of Post Traumatic Growth has been amazing for me, but has not always been easy.
-I still have my struggles and have learned skills to manage and practice during those “times in the valley”.
-Beginning a career in network marketing forced me to jump back into society and meet new people, to determine how I can positively impact their lives.
-I was interviewed by Dr. Richard Tedeschi and Dr. Bret Moore for their upcoming book on Post Traumatic Growth.
-I was also invited to speak about my story on the Megyn Kelly Today Show with the founder of Boulder Crest Retreat, Ken Falke.
+I’ve been interviewed in a book written by Dr. Richard Tedeschi and Dr. Bret Moore pertaining to Post Traumatic Growth and was also invited to speak about my story on the Megyn Kelly Today Show.

 Here are the two links for the segments on the Megyn Kelly Today Show.

 All that to say, sit back and take it in.
 I’m an open book.
 As I like to say, I know a little about everything.
 Even if I have to fake it.